Advice on renting privately

 When you pay a deposit to a landlord, they must protect it using a Government authorised tenancy deposit scheme.
 This is, because the Government wants to make sure that your deposit is kept safe so that you get all or part of your deposit back at the end of the tenancy if you have met the terms of the tenancy agreement and have not damaged the property.

-Restrictions can be applied if the accommodation is too large or above LHA rates.
-Also, Housing Benefit will not pay for certain items that may be included in the rent like water charges, heating, lighting and food.
+Housing Benefit will not pay for certain items that may be included in the rent like water charges, heating, lighting and food.

 Single Room Rent